Excerpt from BL fantasy novel in progress:

 “For Ipai!” a voice shouted, as Ghorst stepped aside.

-When Akul snugged wax plugs into his ears, Yip tugged his sleeve.
 “You’re the only Owikci here!” the boy cried.
-We need your heightened senses!
-Though we should probably hide your glow-in-the-dark eyes.”
+“We need your heightened senses!
+Though, we probably should hide your glow-in-the-dark eyes.”

-The locomotive was slowed by the incline, but exploded into view.
+The locomotive, slowed by the incline, exploded into view.
 Smoke vomited from its stack in greasy waves, veiling shadowed figures in the dimly-lit cab.
-Liovana, no doubt.
-The Chain always assigns them such roles, Akul thought.
-Twenty or so cars back, a brakeman would likely be nursing a flask in the caboose.

 “Now!” he called out, the blanket flying off as he lunged forward, Yip and the other villagers quick at his heels.

-The car wobbled and rocked, while more villagers clambered aboard, their expressions taut with apprehension and resolve.
-Akul looked to the second car.
-Prosha and Yip clung to a stanchion, the wind whipping at their clothes.
-He watched until they safely gained the top of their log stack, bracing themselves against gusts.
+On the second car, Prosha and Yip clung to a stanchion, the wind whipping at their clothes.
+Akul watched until they safely gained the top of their log stack, bracing themselves against gusts.

 Thom was already at work, swinging an axe.
 Sparks danced as sharp steel bit into dull iron links.